sivy/movable-type-plugin-debug/README.markdown

     PluginDebug all

-will turn on debug logging for any plugin.
+will turn on debug logging for any plugin/addon.

 ## Usage